Surplus Store Memorial

 House of Science is a unique loss, not just to the surplus arena as a whole but also to any experimenter who enjoyed tinkering with high-voltage goodies.
 This includes Tesla coils and Van de Graaf generators.

-I recently (15-Jul-06) got an E-mail from the former owner, Kevin Hilbiber.
-He has settled in as a tech at Condor Electronics in Seattle (they repair pro music equipment).
-He's told me he still has some small bits of inventory from the old place, and lines on amateur radio gear as well.
+I got an E-mail from the former owner, Kevin Hilbiber, in 2006.
+Last I heard, he was working as a tech at Condor Electronics in Seattle (they repair pro music equipment).
+He told me he still has some small bits of inventory from the old place, and lines on amateur radio gear as well.
 He can be reached during normal business hours at:

 Condor Electronics